concrete5-community/alert_popup/README.md

 Alert Popup is a ConcreteCMS/concrete5 package that allows you to display rich text in a modal dialog.

-The dialog can be opened by a button or a link (you can specify text or an image for them), as well as via a very simple JavaScript line.
+The dialog can be opened:

+- by a button or a link (you can specify text or an image for them)
+- always, in every page visit
+- always, once per session
+- for every page visit
+- with a very simple JavaScript line

 You can control these aspects of the modal: